Ferde Grofé: Films

 Grofé began his second career as a composer of film scores in 1930, when he provided arrangements (and perhaps portions of the score) for the film King of Jazz.
 Published data for this movie do not list Grofé as the score's composer, however.
 He is also credited with the film score for the 1930 movie Redemption.

 A review for the 1944 Joseph Lewis film Minstrel Man stated, "the music, scored by Ferde Grofé, is an outstanding item."
 Grofé was nominated, along with Leo Erdody, for an Academy Award in the category "Scoring of a Musical Picture" for this film.

 The score he composed for Rocketship X-M (1950) was the first science fiction movie to feature the electronic instrument known as the theremin.

 His other original film scores included Early to Bed (1928), Diamond Jim (1935), Time Out of Mind (1947) and The Return of Jesse James (1950).

 Personal life

-Although he spent the first half of his life living in New Jersey and working in and around New York City, by 1945 he had moved to Los Angeles full-time.
-In 1945 he also sold his Teaneck, New Jersey, home.
+Although he spent the first half of his life living in New Jersey and working in and around New York City, by 1945, he had moved to Los Angeles full-time.
+In 1945, he also sold his Teaneck, New Jersey home.

-Grofé married his first wife, Mildred Fanchette Grizzelle, a lyric soprano singer, in San Francisco, CA on March 14, 1916, and divorced in 1928.
+Grofé married his first wife, Mildred Fanchette Grizzelle, a lyric soprano singer, in San Francisco, CA, on March 14, 1916, and divorced in 1928.
 In May 1951, he filed for divorce in Las Vegas from his second wife, Ruth, whom he had married in 1929.
-The day after the divorce was granted, he married his third wife, Anna May Lampton (January 13, 1952).
+The day after the divorce was granted, he married his third wife, Anna Mae Lampton (January 13, 1952).